sirlipton/Selenium/README.md

 DynamicDropdown - Browser will close the advertisement then proceed to click "From" and enter DC in the search bar.
 Next, it will go through the available options and pick out Dulles Intl-DC

-Locators - Practiced navigating through a website using various locators such as: xpath, css selector, id, name, linktext, and classname
+Locators - Practiced navigating through a website using various locators such as: xpath, css selector, id, name, linktext, and classname.
+Practiced the workflow of typing incorrect credentials, getting a temporary password, then signing in with temporary password